-Unlike Rinpoche’s CyberSangha® Facebook Live broadcasts, the 24-hour full moon practices will take place via Zoom, in an online meeting space.
-There is no cost to participate, but registration is required in advance of each 24-hour session; full details and instructions for participating are below.
+Unlike Rinpoche’s CyberSangha® Facebook Live broadcasts, the 24-hour full moon practice takes place via Zoom, in an online meeting space.
+There is no cost to participate, but registration is required.

 Scheduled Full Moon Dates

-*In the United States, daylight saving time begins on Sunday, March 8, 2020, so be sure to take this one-hour difference into account when determining the time conversion for March 9.
+* In the United States, daylight saving time begins on Sunday, March 14, 2021, so be sure to take this one-hour difference into account when determining the time conversion for scheduled events.

-From April 8 to 9, 2020, 16 teams of mantra recitation hosts from Ligmincha International communities will each commit to a 90-minute shift during the full moon Zoom session to ensure that recitation continues uninterrupted throughout the 24-hours.
+From April 26 to 27, 2021, 16 teams of mantra recitation hosts from Ligmincha International communities will each commit to a 90-minute shift during the full moon Zoom session to ensure that the practice continues uninterrupted throughout the 24-hours.
+Each shift will begin with a 15- to 30-minute session of meditation guided by a mantra host in his or her native language.
 Listed according to the start time of each shift (New York time), these teams may include:

 - 10:00 USA